RG9-1485

 Close examination of the plastic moulding shows that it isn't as cleanly made as the original.
 The plastic surfaces aren't shiny and have a lot more texture.
 The injection points visible in the plastic are uneven.
 We might suspect that the mould was made by taking a casting of the original as that would be a quick way to do the job.

 There is no branding on the packs these parts come in.
 We're not sure who made them.
 The UK distributor who supplied them is a subsidiary of a European group, who own a compatible parts maker.
 However they say these parts were from a different supplier.
-Recently they have offered to take back defective parts, but luckily we didn't have all that many in stock (and we've cut some of them up writing this).
+They took back some defective parts.
+We never had all that many in stock (and we've cut some of them up writing this).
+What the distributor did we don't know - scrapped them, or silently went on selling them?
+A year or so after first writing this they were bought out twice - so it's probably unknowable.

 Branded Kits